pietroos/pietroos/README.md

 ### Hi there 👋

-- Soon to be computer science student at Sapienza university of Rome.
+- Computer science student at Sapienza university of Rome.
 - I live in Santa Marinella, near Rome.

 <!--